A Global Action Project

 The Manzanar Project is a privately funded humanitarian effort that offers a practical and effective solution to several of the planet's most critical problems.
 The project was conceived by Dr. Gordon H. Sato while a Professor at the University of California-San Diego.
 Pilot experiments in waste-algae-brine shrimp culture and the food chain were begun on the Manzanar Project at test sites in the Salton Sea with the support of Charles Crocker, David Rammler and the Mary A. Crocker Foundation.
 The project was further developed under the administration of Dr. Sato, Director, and Dr. Wallace L. McKeehan, Associate Director at the W. Alton Jones Cell Science Center in the Adirondack Mountains of New York (Lake Placid) where the Eritrean test project began during Eritrea's war of independence from Ethiopia.
 The Manzanar Project was inspired by the camp in the California desert where Dr. Sato and his family were interned during World War II and where as a teenager he began thinking of how a self-sufficient society could be built in deserts.

-The project is indebted to Shingo Nomura of the Centre for Global Action whose aid initially supported the Manzanar Project in Eritrea during the war for independence.
-Thanks are due to the founding members of the Manzanar committee for their support: Kei Arima, Stanley Cohen, Lawrence Grossman (deceased), Niels Jerne (deceased), Tom Maciag (deceased), Rita Levi-Montalcini, Shingo Nomura, Jesse Roth, Martin Rodbell (deceased), Jesse Roth, Jonas Salk (deceased), Howard Schneiderman (deceased), Lewis Thomas (deceased), Susumu Tonegawa, Gary Trudeau, and Jim Watson.
-Thanks are due Petros Solomon, Eritrean Minister of Fisheries, and his successor, Ahmed Haj Ali for support.
+Shingo Nomura of the Centre for Global Action provided initial support for the Manzanar Project in Eritrea during the war for independence.
+Members of the Manzanar founding committee were: Kei Arima, Stanley Cohen, Lawrence Grossman (deceased), Niels Jerne (deceased), Tom Maciag (deceased), Rita Levi-Montalcini (deceased), Shingo Nomura, Jesse Roth, Martin Rodbell (deceased), Jonas Salk (deceased), Howard Schneiderman (deceased), Lewis Thomas (deceased), Susumu Tonegawa, Gary Trudeau, and Jim Watson.
+In its initial years, Petros Solomon, Eritrean Minister of Fisheries, and his successor, Ahmed Haj Ali provided critical support.